alibabacloudkorea/ACKC/MS Ignite Tour 20200122.md

 The title was ML in Power BI, however the presenter mainly talked about general development methodology with Power BI using embedded analytics, Rest API, custom visuals.
 ![](https://github.com/rnlduaeo/alibaba/blob/master/10.JPG?raw=true)

-When I was in Oracle and delivered Oracle BI product which called as OAC(similar visualization tool with Power BI), I saw many customers who want to embed(integrate) BI dashboard to their own application seamlessly which includes identity federation with existing IAM(Identity and Access Management) solution.
+When I was in Oracle and proposed Oracle BI product which called as OAC(similar visualization tool with Power BI), I saw many customers wanted to use it as an single application by integrating it with existing IAMs and applications rather than using OAC alone.

 From my perspective,  Power BI has market value in that it has a variety of features that facilitate integration with existing applications.